notyesbut/NitroGen/RUNNING.md

 - `NG_RECORD_DURATION`: cap seconds (0 = unlimited).
 - `NG_IMAGE_WIDTH` / `NG_IMAGE_HEIGHT`: recorded frame size.
 - `NG_RECORD_RAW_MOUSE`: enable raw input mouse deltas + wheel (default on).
+- `NG_RECORD_RAW_FOCUS_ONLY`: only record raw mouse while game window is focused (default on).

 Flags:
 - `--raw-mouse` / `--no-raw-mouse`: toggle raw input mouse capture.
+- `--raw-focus-only` / `--raw-allow-background`: toggle focus-only raw capture.

+Process picker:
+- `--pick-process`: open the process selection menu (works in `play.py` and `record_km.py`).
+You can also enter a specific PID as `pid:1234` or type part of a process name/window title to auto-match.
+Menu commands: `all` toggles all/windowed, `/text` filters list, `/clear` resets filter, `r` refreshes.
+If the chosen process has no visible window, you'll be prompted to pick again.